Brandoncowley/ReadMeGenerator/README.md

 8. [Contribution](#contribution)

 ## Description:
-fgnbvseacdx
+This project allows the user to make a ReadMefile

 ## Installation commands required:
 Use the following code in your code for installation:
 ```
--  giymufnybdgrsedzxcvbg
+- nmp install inquirer
 ```

 ## Testing information
-nhgbfvdcsfcvbgcdxs
+I command you to test this!
 ## Repo
-sfswe rfzd
+This repo slaps

 ##### Licensed with:
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Contributor:
-ME
+Brandon Cowley
 ## email
-You can contact the creator with questions regarding the generator at brandonasdgasdf
+You can contact the creator with questions regarding the generator at brandon.cowley@gmail.com